uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 With such gadgets, FSAs can be used by designers to plan what will happen for every input in every situation, but they can also be used to analyse the interface of a device.
 If the FSA that describes a device is really complicated, it's a warning that the interface is likely to be hard to understand.
-For example, here's an FSA for a microwave oven.
+For example, here's an FSA for a microwave oven, though a lot of details have been omitted for clarity.
 It reveals that, for example, you can't get from power2 to power1 without going through timer1.
 Restrictions like this will be very frustrating for a user.
 For example, if they try to set power1 it won't work until they've set timer1 first.
 Once you know this sequence it's easy, but the designer should think about whether it's necessary to force the user into that sort of sequence.
 These sorts of issues become clear when you look at the FSA.
 But we're straying into the area of Human-Computer Interaction!
-This isn't surprising because most areas of computer science end up relating to each other — but this isn't a major application of FSAs, so let's get back to more common uses.
+This isn't surprising because most areas of computer science end up relating to each other — but this isn't a major application of FSAs.

 {image file-path="img/chapters/finite-state-automata-microwave-example.png" alt="FSA for a microwave oven"}